angrycub/katacoda-scenarios/nomad-connect-acls/07-run_connect_job.md

 service to the count-api service.

 <div class="alert-info alert">
-It is good practice to create intentions that define what traffic is acceptable even in systems that are configured with `default_policy ="accept"`.
+<strong>It's good practice to create intentions that define what traffic is acceptable
+even in systems that are configured with default_policy set to "accept".</strong>
 If the default_policy is changed in the future, traffic without existing intentions will be interrupted; traffic with defined intentions will not.
 </div>